 The best leaders understand the power of consistently working towards a goal.
 If you commit to one daily practice, you will get a little closer to where you want to go.
 Sounds easy?
 It is not.
 Self-development is a messy process with set-backs.
 But one of your core strenghts as a „Do as I do!“ Leader is your tenacity and professional will.
 This endurance is your biggest asset.

-Be a Conscious Leader: I trust that you are highly experienced in disciplined thought, disciplined action and disciplined follow-through – that`s what brought you where you are today!
+Boost the Conscious Leader inside you: We trust that you are highly experienced in disciplined thought, disciplined action and disciplined follow-through – that`s what brought you where you are today!
 This is exactly what you need in order to manage yourself as a development project.
 Just grab the challenge!